 Does your South Florida rental property meet the state’s health and safety standards?
 As a landlord, you are obligated to maintain a habitable rental unit, such as making sure your tenant has access to water, electricity, etc., keeping the condominium’s common areas clean, and conducting repairs.
-Most importantly, your rental property must meet your state or city’s housing code.
+Most importantly, your rental property must meet your state or city’s residential housing code.
 If not, the court can grant your tenant ‘constructive eviction’, which means they can move out without having to pay the rest of their rent.
 With that said, the tenant still has to exhaust other remedies, for example, filing a complaint to the health department.
 It’s only when the property owner doesn’t address the issue that they can end their lease early.

 To ensure that your rental property is up to code, consider hiring a property management company.
 They’ll be able to help coordinate inspections, hire contractors, and more.

 The tenant can also end their lease early if their landlord violates their privacy.
 As a general rule, landlords aren’t allowed to enter the rental unit without their tenant’s consent.
 In other words, there are only certain situations under which a landlord can enter the rental property even after they legally own it.
 In most states, landlords must provide the tenant at least 24-hours notice to enter the rental unit for valid reasons.
 If the landlord enters the unit without the tenant’s knowledge, the tenant can break the lease since this behavior is considered a violation of their privacy.

 In rental property management, harassment is when a property owner intimidates a tenant, such as: